Practical : Data exploration and visualization¶

 Objectives¶

-After completing this lab you will be able to:
+After completing your first practical you will be able to:

 • Do data filtering